JiaaiShen/meow_meow_project/ModelFootprint.md

 - Using a **laptop (50W)** for about **23 hours**, or
 - Running a **100W appliance** for **half a day**

-With the global average carbon intensity of the electricity grid at **0.475 kg CO₂ per kWh**, the associated emissions would be:

-> **0.55 kg CO₂**, which is approximately equivalent to the CO₂ absorbed by a **tree in one week**.
+With the global average carbon intensity of the electricity grid at **0.475 kg CO₂ per kWh**, the associated emissions would be **0.55 kg CO₂**, which is approximately equivalent to the CO₂ absorbed by a **tree in one week**.

 ---